Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Save a new playlist from a playlist URL.
+Saves a new playlist from a playlist URL.
 This won't save tracks already played, only the current and incoming tracks.

 .. warning:: This won't **append** the songs to an existing playlist, it